Description

 Chargrams

-Lists of sequences of n characters are generated from 1-wordgram
+Lists of sequences of n characters are generated from

-Ctrl-C) to launch this dialog box, select files and options, then click "Go".
+(shortcut: Ctrl-C) to launch this dialog box, select files and

 - Chargrams can be tallied by Types, Tokens, or both.
-Types and Tokens
+Types

-are always output in separate files.
+and Tokens are always output in separate files.

-- Single file per [value of] n the tallies for all positions
+- Single file per [value of] n

-selected appear in a single file, with columns separated by tabs.
+with columns separated by tabs.

-contains column labels to clarify which positions are represented.
+file contains column labels to clarify which positions are represented.

-Chargrams can be sorted either by frequency in descending
+- Chargrams can be sorted either by frequency in descending

 order or alphabetically in ascending order.

-To avoid counting word-forms more than once, initial
+- To avoid counting word-forms more than once, initial

 position overrides final position.
 For example, the word the

-counts only for initial position of the 3-chargram the (it could
+counts only for initial position of the 3-chargram the (it

 both are tallied as separate cases.